Timur5050/toDo-list-project/README.md

 ﻿# toDo-list-project

 # Introduction
-Welcme to our Django-based application.
+Welcome to our Django-based application.
 This project is designed to manage tasks with a streamlined user interface, providing features such as task creation, user management, and pagination.
 The application aims to simplify the process of task tracking and user management within an organization or personal projects.

 # Key Features
 1) Task Management